forestagostinelli/DeepCubeA_Exercises/README.md

     The representation given to the neural network is a one-hot representation for each tile.
 The dimensionality of the output will be (B x 1).
 - `train_nnet` in `to_implement/functions.py`
     - This method trains the pytorch model

+# Exercise 2: Approximate Value Iteration
+The assumption of having an oracle is too strong for most real-world applications.
+We need to find a way to approximate the cost-to-go.
+The algorithm of value iteration is a method that we can use.